 "God came to love you," says Aurelio.
 "Our moments in life are short and we don't know what's going to happen to us.
 I'm being serious, because I love you guys."

 Alejandro listens to the conversation intently, but he still says nothing.
 He became a Christian about a year ago, through Aurelio and other members from the group.

-Also during that time, Aurelio met some staff members involved with Campus Crusade for Christ, seeking to start ministries on all of Mexico City's 400 campuses.
+Also during that time, Aurelio met some staff members involved with Cru, seeking to start ministries on all of Mexico City's 400 campuses.
 Currently they have helped start ministries on 46 different campuses.
 They continue to encourage Aurelio and his student group, giving resources and coaching.

 "You all remember how crazy my life used to be," Aurelio tells the group, referring to when he used to rob apartments to help support his girlfriend and daughter, Esmeralda, who is now 6.